MY-DEPI-TEAM/Climate-Decision/README.md

 **Smart Data Lakehouse Platform for Egyptian Climate Intelligence**

 Climate-Decision is an end-to-end **ETLT (Extract, Transform, Load, Transform)** data platform built on a **Medallion Architecture (Bronze → Silver → Gold)**.
-It ingests Egyptian weather data, cleans and models it into an analytics-ready lakehouse, forecasts future climate trends with ML, and exposes everything through a **LangChain + Nvidia AI Agent** that answers natural-language questions and supports data-driven decisions.
+It ingests Egyptian weather data, cleans and models it into an analytics-ready lakehouse, forecasts future climate trends with ML, and exposes everything through a **LangChain + Ollama AI Agent** that answers natural-language questions and supports data-driven decisions.

 ---